 Here are some points that are privileged in my selection of breeders, in this order :

 I think it is much more difficult to improve the size of the birds too, I pay special attention to conserve the largest birds in my breeding, certainly sometimes to the detriment of the color or the drawings (black rejects in the chest for example).

 I pay attention to some details too, in the choice of classics to make porters for example.
-Grey males will be preferred, if possible “bad” in belly colour.
+Grey males will be preferred, if possible “bad” in belly color.

-In the choice of the Mandarin bearing diamonds my gaze lingers on: the bluish color of the eyelid, the colour of the caudales, the presence of the belly design in the females, the base color of the back (as gray as possible).
+In the choice of the split zebrafinch my gaze lingers on: the bluish color of the eyelid, the color of the caudal, the presence of the belly design in the females, the base color of the back (as gray as possible).
 I also exclude all birds with long brittle feathers as well as those whose head-back demarcation is not clear.